-Anorexia (an-oh-REK-see-uh) nervosa isn't really about food.
+Anorexia isn't really about food.
 It's an unhealthy way to try to cope with emotional problems.
-When you have anorexia nervosa, you often equate thinness with self-worth.
+When you have anorexia, you often equate thinness with self-worth.

-Anorexia nervosa can be difficult to overcome.
+Anorexia can be very difficult to overcome.
 But with treatment, you can gain a better sense of who you are, return to healthier eating habits and reverse some of anorexia's serious complications.

 - Breuner CC.
 Complementary, holistic, and integrative medicine: Eating disorders.
 Pediatrics in Review.
 2010;31;e75.